Sentimentron/Word-Embeddings/README.md

 [News article from WikiNews](https://en.wikinews.org/wiki/%27Misleading%27_Burger_King_advert_banned_in_the_United_Kingdom) is under a Creative Commons Attribution 2.5 License.

 Does it work?
 Kind of.
 On the news article, the closest word representations (by Euclidean distance) are television, thickness, and complaints, which - given that the article's about people complaining about the size of a burger featured in a television advert - isn't totally wrong.
+Your mileage might varybecause it seems quite sensitive to the initialisation of the initial weight-embedding matrix.

+This also requires a patched version of nnet which you can find [here](https://github.com/Sentimentron/nnet/tree/merge).

 Todo list:
 * Add support for custom loss functions in `mlp`